MileHacker Logo

 • Religious Sites:

 Numerous Buddhist and Taoist temples scatter throughout the Qinling Mountains.
-They appear in picturesque locations, offering serene environments for reflection.
+They are featured in picturesque locations, offering serene environments for reflection.

 • Memorial Sites: